hidecode221b/Radia/readme_mac_python.md

 ### Error: `/bin/sh: python: command not found`

-#### Modify makefiles

-Open two makefile files, and change `python` to `python3` in the master directory and /cpp/py/Makefile

-#### Make an alias
+#### Create a symbolic link for `python`

+This is an important issue on macos, because the default python was version 2 on macos.
+Now, python does not exist on maxos, and python3 is a default python.
+However, the Radia python is built on `python` not `python3`.
+I have tried to change the source with python3, but it has not been successful yet at this moment.
+Instead, we can create the symbolic link of `python3` for `python`.

-In the other ways, open the terminal `sudo ln -s /usr/bin/python3 /usr/local/bin/python` with password [link](https://stackoverflow.com/questions/71591971/how-can-i-fix-the-zsh-command-not-found-python-error-macos-monterey-12-3).
+Open the terminal `sudo ln -s /Library/Developer/CommandLineTools/usr/bin/python3 /Library/Developer/CommandLineTools/usr/bin/python` [link](https://developer.apple.com/forums/thread/704099).

+You can check the version of python in terminal, and it should be `Python 3.X.X`.

+> python -V

+If **permission denied** error appears, add `sudo` in front of `python setup.py install` with password.

 #### Virtual environment

-conda virtual environment might also help to configure python version 2, 3, and it derivatives [link](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+[conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [pyenv](https://www.janmeppe.com/blog/how-to-set-python3-as-default-mac/) virtual environment might also help to configure python version 2, 3, and it derivatives.

 ### Error: `ld: library not found for -lfftw`

-Open the terminal `brew install fftw` [link](https://formulae.brew.sh/formula/fftw).

-not SOLVED yet ...
+This error originates from the same issue as above, so create a `python` symbolic link.